 Almost every U.S. state requires the vast majority of employers to have workers’ comp insurance.
 If your employer doesn’t have the legally required insurance, most states will let you sue in civil court for your injuries.
 Although this gives you the opportunity to get more money than the workers' comp system provides, it also means you’ll have to prove your employer was at fault for the injury.
 And you won’t get any compensation unless and until you win your lawsuit or reach a settlement, which can take a long time.

 Several states, like California, have special funds that provide workers’ comp benefits for injured workers whose employers don’t have legally required insurance.
 If you’re in that situation and live in one of those states, you can either file a workers’ comp claim or sue your employer.

-A few states have other exceptions to the general rule that limits injured employees to the workers’ comp system.
+Depending on where you live, there may be other exceptions to the general rule that limits injured employees to the workers’ comp system.
 For example:

 The rules for workers’ comp are complicated and different from state to state.
 Even in states where the “intentional act” exception applies, it can be extremely difficult to prove that your employer meant to hurt you or knew that its actions (or failure to act) would result in injury.
 If you believe that your employer’s conduct caused your injury or illness, you should speak with a lawyer as soon as possible to learn about your legal options.
 An attorney experienced in workers’ compensation can explain how the rules in your state apply to your situation, and can help protect your rights.